Healthy Vegan BBQ Sauce

 • Combine all ingredients in medium-sized bowl and whisk together.

-• Keeps in the refrigerator in air-tight container for 7-10 days.
+• Keeps in the refrigerator in an airtight container for up to 2 weeks.

 Video